-Nicholas Kaiser is an astronomer renowned for his outstanding research into a wide range of cosmological problems related to the formation of galaxies and large-scale structure in the Universe.
-He has conducted pioneering work in modelling the galaxy distribution in redshift space and weak gravitational lensing.
+Nicholas Kaiser was an astronomer renowned for his outstanding research into a wide range of cosmological problems related to the formation of galaxies and large-scale structure in the Universe.
+He conducted pioneering work in modelling the galaxy distribution in redshift space and weak gravitational lensing.

-His theory and observational techniques for weak gravitational lensing — a method for studying the distribution of dark matter — have changed the shape of modern cosmology.
-He currently leads the development of Pan-STARRS (Panoramic Survey Telescope and Rapid Response System), a collaborative research project with the primary aim of detecting potentially hazardous objects in our Solar System.
+His theory and observational techniques for weak gravitational lensing - a method for studying the distribution of dark matter - changed the shape of modern cosmology.
+He led the development of Pan-STARRS (Panoramic Survey Telescope and Rapid Response System), a collaborative research project with the primary aim of detecting potentially hazardous objects in our Solar System.

 In 1989, Nicholas was awarded the Helen Warner Prize of the American Astronomical Society; in 1993, the Herzberg Medal of the Canadian Association of Physicists; and in 1997, the Rutherford Medal of the Royal Society of Canada.
 He starred in an episode of Brian Cox’s popular 2010 television series, ‘Wonders of the Solar System’.